Representation of Markov chains by random maps: existence and regularity conditions: Introduction

 In fact, it is not clear how to choose the random maps representing a Markov chain, and there might be many possible such choices.
-In such a situation, a basic strategy of geometric analysis is to select the maps according to some optimization principle.
-This typically has the advantage that an object selected by an optimization principle is not just some solution of the problem at hand; it typically enjoys additional properties derived from the optimization, and these properties can typically be usefully exploited.
+In such a situation, a basic strategy of geometric analysis is to select the maps according to some optimisation principle.
+This typically has the advantage that an object selected by an optimisation principle is not just some solution of the problem at hand; it typically enjoys additional properties derived from the optimisation, and these properties can typically be usefully exploited.
 This is also the strategy we adopt in the present paper.
-Since the maps should relate different measures, it is natural to select them by optimizing a transportation problem between those measures.
+Since the maps should relate different measures, it is natural to select them by optimising a transportation problem between those measures.
 Thus, in this paper we introduce techniques from optimal transport in order to tackle the representation of Markov chains under different levels of regularity of the maps.
 The paper is organised as follows.
 After presenting the main definitions in Section~\ref{sec.definitions}, we review the main ingredients from optimal transport theory, in Section~\ref{sec.optimal.transp}, to be used in the remaining part of the paper.
 In Section~\ref{sec.repr.meas}, we use optimal coupling to prove Theorem~\ref{thm.main.meas.maps}, which shows how Markov chains can be represented by measurable maps.
 Then, in Section~\ref{sec.repr.cont}, we use Moser's coupling to show how representation by continuous random maps arise; the content of Theorem~\ref{thm.main.cont.repres}.
 In the following Section~\ref{sec.reg.dens}, we discuss the regularity of densities and how they affect the properties of the transport maps.
-Then in the next Section~\ref{sec.lifting}, we use tangent bundle lifts of the measures and certain transformations to a fixed measure to construct continuous families of probabilities in the bundles.
-To use similar ideas of Ara\'{u}jo we rely on the fact that the tangent bundle of a manifold is always contained in a (smooth) trivial bundle, what can be seen by taking an isometric (Nash) embedding $M\hookrightarrow\mathbb{R}^{n}$.
+Then in the next Section~\ref{sec.lifting}, we use tangent bundle lifts of the measures and certain transformations to a fixed measure to construct continuous families of probabilities on the bundles.
+To tackle general manifolds, we rely on the fact that the tangent bundle of a manifold is always contained in a (smooth) trivial bundle, which can be seen by taking an isometric (Nash) embedding $M\hookrightarrow\mathbb{R}^{n}$.
 Then we lift (in a nice way) the measures from the tangent bundle to this trivial bundle to get a measure family $\{\mu_{x}\}_{x\in M}$ on $\mathbb{R}^{n}$.
 Using optimal transport theory and its regularity theory we get transformations to a fixed measure varying continuously with respect to $x\in M$ so that we can select sections of this bundle varying continuously, such that the distribution at a point $x$ represents the measure $\tilde{\mu}_{x}$.
-(Smooth) Projections to the tangent bundle and the exponential map then give us the random continuous maps.
-Assuming further regularity, these maps are differentiable and we obtain random maps $C^{1}$-close to $f$, and the unperturbed map $f$ is a diffeomorphism, we thus obtain a family of random diffeomorphisms.
-Therefore, we give a geometric condition for the representation of Markov chains by random diffeomorphisms, summarised in Theorem~\ref{thm.main.repr.diff}.
-In a following up work, the methods developed here are being extended in order to study statistical and stochastic stability.
+(Smooth) projections to the tangent bundle and the exponential map then give us the random continuous maps.
+These are summarised in Theorem~\ref{thm.main.repr.diff}.
+Assuming further regularity, these maps are differentiable and we obtain random maps $C^{1}$-close to $f$, and if the unperturbed map $f$ is a diffeomorphism, we thus obtain a family of random diffeomorphisms.
+Therefore, we give a geometric condition for the representation of Markov chains by random diffeomorphisms.